Acting presidency of Suharto: Forestry

-Investment and Foreign Aid
+Investment and foreign aid

-At the beginning of 1967, the Government passed the Foreign Investment Law.
+At the beginning of 1967, the government passed the Foreign Investment Law.
 By the end of 1967, 23 projects with the backing of foreign capital was approved: 14 direct investments, 8 joint ventures, and 1 working contract.
 Another investment law, this time directed towards domestic investors, was also in the process of being formulated.

-Starting from February 1967, the Government began receiving aid from a group of donor nations and or organizations called the Inter-Governmental Group on Indonesia (IGGI).
-IGGI consisted of Australia, Belgium, Britain, Canada, France, Japan, New Zealand, Switzerland, the United States, Asian Development Bank (ADB), the International Monetary Fund (IMF), the United Nations Development Program, and the World Bank.
-In 1967, the Government received $675.4 million in aid; comprising credit, food aid, infrastructural aid, and technical aid.
+Starting from February 1967, the government began receiving aid from a group of donor nations and or organizations called the Inter-Governmental Group on Indonesia (IGGI).
+IGGI consisted of Australia, Belgium, the United Kingdom, Canada, France, Japan, New Zealand, Switzerland, the United States, the Asian Development Bank (ADB), the International Monetary Fund (IMF), the United Nations Development Program, and the World Bank.
+In 1967, the government received $675.4 million in aid, consisting of credit, food aid, infrastructural aid, and technical aid.

-With regards to the Communist Bloc, the nations from which Sukarno had already borrowed heavily during his presidency, Suharto wanted Indonesia to settle all of its debts plus interest although debts would still be rescheduled.
-Starting from mid September to early October 1967, protocols on debt rescheduling were agreed upon and signed between Indonesia and the Governments of East Germany, Czechoslovakia, and Hungary.
-In November 1967 it was the Soviet Union's turn to sign a similar protocol with Indonesia.
+With regards to the Communist Bloc, the nations from which Sukarno had already borrowed heavily during his presidency, Suharto wanted Indonesia to settle all of its debts plus interest, although debts would still be rescheduled.
+Starting from mid September to early October 1967, protocols on debt rescheduling were agreed upon and signed between Indonesia and the governments of East Germany, Czechoslovakia, and Hungary.
+In November 1967, it was the Soviet Union's turn to sign a similar protocol with Indonesia.

 Infrastructure

-In July 1967, the Government completed the Jatiluhur Dam in West Java.
-The Government saw the dam as a multipurpose infrastructure; expecting it to supply water to Jakarta and West Java, generate electricity, stop floods at Citarum, increase fishing production, and as a place for tourists to recreate.
+In July 1967, the government completed the Jatiluhur Dam in West Java.
+The government saw the dam as a multipurpose infrastructure; expecting it to supply water to Jakarta and West Java, generate electricity, prevent flooding in Citarum, increase fishing production, and provide recreation areas for tourists visiting from around Java and nationwide because of its distance from the capital.

 State-owned enterprises

-Throughout the course of the acting presidency, the Suharto government did some work with regards to state-owned enterprises.
+Throughout the course of his acting presidency, Suharto did some work in regards to the state-owned enterprises.
 The government established new state-owned enterprises in the fields of the textile industry and urban planning.
-Similar to parallel regulations regarding the ABRI and the bureaucracy, the government also issued regulations regarding pay and allowances regarding those who work in state-owned enterprises.
+Similar to parallel regulations regarding the armed forces and the bureaucracy, the government also issued regulations regarding pay and allowances for those working in state-owned enterprises.

 Cooperatives

 On 18 December 1967, the DPR passed the Basics of Cooperatives Law.
-Although the previous Government already had its own Cooperatives Law which was passed in 1965, the Suharto Government viewed it as a law that politicized cooperatives.
-By requirement of the Sukarno-era legislation, a cooperative had to represent nationalist, religious, and communist elements in the adoption of Sukarno's Nationalism, Religion, and Communism (Nasakom) concept and cooperatives was required to view itself as an equipment of the revolution.
-The new law placed cooperatives back as a purely economic institution and to undo the previous cooperatives law, does not approve of discrimination based on political beliefs amongst its leadership.
-The new law also called for the Government to guide, assist, supervise and protect cooperatives in its policies.
-This in effect, gives the Government authority over cooperatives although considerable autonomy was still given to the cooperatives.
+Although the previous government already had its own cooperatives law, which was passed in 1965, the Suharto government viewed it as a law that politicized cooperatives.
+By requirement of the Sukarno-era legislation, a cooperative had to represent nationalist, religious, and communist elements based on Sukarno's Nationalism, Religion, and Communism (Nasakom) concept, and cooperatives was required to view itself as an equipment of the revolution.
+The new law placed cooperatives back as a purely economic institution and, to undo the previous cooperatives law, did not support discrimination based on political beliefs of its leadership.
+The new law also called for the government to guide, assist, supervise, and protect cooperatives in its policies.
+This, in effect, gave the government authority over cooperatives, although considerable autonomy was still given to the cooperatives.